oliv6362/MiniFramework2DGame/README.md

 A Mandatory assignment for Advanced Software construction.

 The project uses several Design patterns such as Singleton, Template, and Factory.

-The project attempts to adhere to the SOLID Principles.
+The project also attempts to adhere to the SOLID Principles.

 # How To Run
 1. Make sure that **"System.Diagnostics.EventLog"** package is downloaded with help of fx NuGet Package Manager.